How to Edit Videos: The Ultimate Guide for Beginners

 2. Create a new project and import the footage

-Enter the Full Feature Mode by clicking the icon in the software's welcome screen, and wait for the editor to load.
+Click New Project in the software's welcome screen, and wait for the editor to load.
 Once you gain access to Fillmora's video editor, you should proceed to register the product by clicking on the Register button.

-Filmora, as well as all other video editing software we mentioned in this guide support nearly all types of video files, from videos captured with Smartphones and webcams to footage the was recorded with professional video making equipment.
+Filmora9, as well as all other video editing software we mentioned in this guide support nearly all types of video files, from videos captured with Smartphones and webcams to footage the was recorded with professional video making equipment.

 In the upper left corner of the video editor you'll be able to see the Import button, click on it and select the Import Media Files option and then navigate to the location on your hard drive where the footage you want to edit is stored.
 Select the video, audio or photo files you want to use in your project, and click on the Import button.